Wide Reads

 — The Last Pope

-Context: Describing how God became weak through excessive pity and sympathy.
+Context: Describing how God became progressively weaker through excessive pity and sympathy, losing all authority and force.

 This shows how the pope sees God's downfall - not through cruelty, but through becoming too soft and permissive.
 The imagery of a 'tottering grandmother' suggests complete loss of authority and strength.